fragro/Open-Assembly/README.rst

 Usage
 ----

-External hyperlinks, like

 You should be ready to go with your dev Redis, Django, Celery, Solr, and Node.js servers up and running.
 Using Chrome, Firefox, Safari, or Opera and goto `Admin Setup <http://localhost:8000/setup_admin/>`_ to create an administrative account with the username 'admin' and password 'password'.
 Now you can begin to create groups and test content to develop on.

-For usage information checkout our `tutorial <http://www.youtube.com/watch?v=_TzoR66HcYM>`_
+For help in understanind the OA user interface checkout our `tutorial <http://www.youtube.com/watch?v=_TzoR66HcYM>`_.

 *****